uchoavaz/gama-academy-desafio/README.md

   1. Set Aws Credentials in Github
   2. Deploy the application only setting apply or destroy and pushing the commit to the dev branch(dev environment) or master branch (prod environment).
   3. Terraform will handle the deploy/destroy of aws infra.(Terraform state is stored in an s3 bucket).
-  4. Push docker image to ECR
+  4. Push docker image to ECR.
   5. Update task definition in ECS to get latest docker image.
   6. Check for the CI/CD treadmill status.
   7. Use the application.